 Alhamdulillah, with your support, Muslim Hands have been helping to preserve the Blessed Masjid Al-Aqsa for over a decade!
-Working closely with the Zakat Al-Quds Committee, the Jordanian authority that manages the affairs of Masjid Al-Aqsa, we have carried out various restoration works on this important and historic site.
+Since 2008, with your help, we have carried out various restoration works on this important and historic site.

 We are delighted to update you on our most recent projects: illuminating the Qibali Masjid and renovating the Bab al-Asbat wudu area!